working hours

 In 1910, President Taft proposed that all Americans should have three months off every year.
 As any U.S.-based worker can attest, his attempt failed.
 Further attempts to require paid time off (PTO) as part of U.S. labor regulations would continue to fail.

 Today, the United States ranks at the bottom of the list for PTO globally.
-While there are nine national holidays, no laws require that businesses close on those days.
+While there are nine national paid holidays, no laws require that businesses close on those days.
 There is also no law stating that if the business does close, it must pay employees for those missed hours.

-Vacation time isn't regulated by U.S. labor laws, either, leaving it up to the individual businesses to decide how much PTO to give their employees.
+Vacation time isn't regulated by U.S. federal labor laws, either, leaving it up to the individual businesses to decide how much PTO to give their employees.

 It's a different story in other parts of the world, where PTO policies can range from generous to meager:

 • In the United Kingdom, full-time employees get 28 days of annual leave, as mandated by law.
-Part-time workers get the same amount of annual leave, pro rata with hours worked.
+Part-time workers get the same amount of annual leave, pro rata, with hours worked.
 There are also eight public holidays.

 • Brazil ties with France for the most generous PTO policies.
 Workers in both countries get a full 30 days of vacation time.
 Workers in Brazil also get up to 12 days off for public and religious holidays, while the French enjoy 11 paid public holidays.